Melanie Rodriga: Later career

 In 2010, Rodriga wrote, directed and produced her fourth feature film myPastmyPresent, shot on location in the Margaret River region of Western Australia. myPastmyPresent is a young lesbian love story with Buddhist themes shot with an entirely undergraduate crew.
 It played at the 16th Seattle Lesbian & Gay Film Festival.
 In 2015 the feature film 'Pinch' (w/d Jeffory Asselin) which Rodriga executive produced, won best feature at the WA Screen Awards.

 Academics

 Rodriga has a PhD from Murdoch University in Perth, where she ran the Graduate Screen Program].

 Personal life

-Rodriga identifies her sexual orientation as fluid, and identifies as lesbian and queer as of 2018.
+Rodriga's sexual orientation as fluid.
+She is a lesbian and queer as of 2018.
 She has written that she disagrees with "the assumption that sexuality is biologically or genetically driven" and believes in "allowing young people the freedom to make up their own minds about their sexual preference(s)."